Vasanth

-As of mid-2025, China’s rare earth export licenses are undergoing a seismic regulatory shift, disrupting global trade dynamics and presenting a new wave of challenges for compliance teams.
-With China accounting for over 70% of global rare earth production, this development has far-reaching consequences for businesses across the electronics, automotive, defence, and clean energy sectors ,electric vehicle
+As of mid-2025, China's rare earth export licenses are undergoing a seismic regulatory shift, disrupting global trade dynamics and presenting a new wave of challenges for compliance teams.
+With China accounting for over 70% of global rare earth production, this development has far-reaching consequences for businesses across the electronics, automotive, defence, and clean energy sectors.

 The Chinese Ministry of Commerce (MOFCOM) has instituted new export license requirements under the umbrella of national security and environmental protection.
-While the policy aims to increase domestic control over critical mineral resources, it’s creating major disruptions in rare earth regulatory policies and elevating supply chain risk worldwide for heavy rare earth elements, light rare earths elements and its physical properties and magnetic properties in rare earth industry
+While the policy aims to increase domestic control over critical mineral resources, it's creating major disruptions in rare earth regulatory policies and elevating supply chain risk worldwide.

 In this blog, we explore what these changes mean for your business, how to respond with immediate action, and why having an innovative, AI-driven compliance platform like Certivo is now more crucial than ever.